androidbigold/Crawl/README.md

 # Crawl
-a crawl based on scrapy
+## a crawl for sina sport and sohu sport based on scrapy